turingschool/accelerated-mod-0/data_types.md

 ### Variable Syntax

-In Ruby, we declare variables by typing the name of the variable, the <span class="vocab">assignment operator</span>, then the value being stored.
+In Ruby, we define variables by typing the name of the variable we wish to create, the <span class="vocab">assignment operator</span>, then the value being stored.

 ```ruby
 email = "helloworld@gmail.com"